PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ### Testing Shells Fire

 You should now be able to test firing shells between your games.
-We have not yet implemented the code, which will adjust the shell’s course throughout the level, so you'll notice that occasionally one of the shells appears in the wrong place.
+We haven't yet implemented the code, which will adjust the shell’s course throughout the level, so you'll notice that occasionally one of the shells appears in the wrong place.
 If you extend the lifetime of the shells to, say 10 seconds, this becomes very obvious.

 This is tough to overcome, because it is due to small differences in how Unity calculates physics on its rigidbodies, as well as the slight differences in time between when we fired the shell and our opponents received the packet to re-create the shell.
 So, the collisions between the shells and the obstacles are not always exactly the same for all games.